amarquesmoura/project6_boomtown/README.md

 - Material UI makes Web and App development much more productive by provinding you with a library of components to be used to create common interface elements.
 - JSX (XHTML in JavaScript) and JSS (CSS in JavaScript) gives ypu the opportunity to use XHTML and CSS in a much more programmatic way.

+## Technologies Used

+- React JS
+- Redux
+- Apollo
+- GraphQL
+- PostgreSQL
+- Express
+- NodeJS

 ## Instructions for running the server

+You will need a SQL database for this project and connect it to Apollo.
 Commands must be run from the `server` directory:

 ### Installation